Walcha Strategic Heritage Action Plan 2019-2029

 First Elected to Council on 04 December 2021.

-Clr Pointing is a member of the Walcha Council Beautification Advisory Committee and Council’s representation on the Walcha Centre Managment Committee (MPC).
+Clr Pointing is also Council’s Delegate on the Walcha Centre Management Committee (MPC).

 Clr Eric Noakes